-Recommendation for Admission to Degree 5.
-Having considered the examiners' reports and the candidate's other results in the prescribed course of study, the Committee shall recommend whether the candidate may be admitted to the degree.
+5. Having considered the examiners' reports and the candidate's other results in the prescribed Recommended for course of study, the Committee shall recommend whether the candidate may be admitted to Admission to Degree the degree.

-Fees 6.
-An approved candidate shall pay such fees as may be determined from time to time by the Council.
+6. An approved candidate shall pay such fees as may be determined from time to time by the Fees Council